sahilgaur23/Travel-Advisor/README.md

 • Link to hotel/restaurant's tripadvisor page & link to its own website for more information.

-• Weather condition of thar place on map.
+• Weather condition of that place on map.

 # More details-: